Deer will be slaughtered from Michael-Chartrant Park in Langue

 For their part, the authors of the report note that deer migration is not retained, especially when they have a high mortality rate and a high risk of injury during capture and movement.

-See also Heavy rain in eastern Quebec
+See also The storm makes travel in Quebec dangerous

 They argue that contraception should be practiced in small isolated populations in order to function effectively and that they are “usually with a death control system”.